 Example

-Suppose you flip a fair coin 5 times.
+If you flip a fair coin 5 times:

-• You might want to know: What’s the probability of getting exactly 3 heads?
+You can use binomial probability to find the chance of getting exactly 3 heads.

 Formula for Binomial Probability